CalyxOS/gitlab-oss/README.md

 ## Requirements

-To apply, you need to be a project lead or a core contributor for an active open source project that is at least 30 days old.
+To apply, you need to be a project lead or a core contributor for an active open source project.

 Your project needs to use a standard open source license and must be non-commercial.
 It should not have paid support or pay contributors.
 If you or your company work on commercial projects, consider our [plans for businesses](https://about.gitlab.com/pricing/).